-In Kanchanaburi, Thailand we spent a night in a little hut near the River Kwai.
-The hut was un-lockable so my super safe boyfriend didn’t want to leave our passports & money behind.
-Instead he took them into the river with us in an old “waterproof” pouch.
+In Kanchanaburi, Thailand we went for a swim in the River Kwai.
+Our hut was un-lockable so my super safe boyfriend decided to take our passports & money behind with us in an old “waterproof” pouch.

 2 years on and I still HATE that pouch.

-It worked!!
+And it worked!!
 We learnt little tricks to make passport checks easier.
-By the time we came home we had so much confidence in our little green faces.
-I went on to fly 16 times with mine.
+By the time we came home I had so much confidence in my little green face I went on to fly 16 times.
 Including a trip to China and two to America.
 (If they let me in, who wouldn’t!?)

 So should you ever find yourself stuck with a damaged passport, here’s how to get away with it: